computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 ## 1. Implement the Evaluation Metrics

 Before we start with this text classification task, we need to first determine how we will evaluate our results.
 The most common metrics for evaluating binary classification (especially in cases of class imbalance) are precision, recall, and f-score.
+For this assignment, complex words are considered positive examples, and simple words are considered negative examples.

 For this problem, you will fill in the following functions: